hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 };
 ```

-### Creating the image element and setting its src attribute
+### Creating the image element and setting the src attribute

 We have a URL to the image we want to display but we don't have an image element
 yet so we need to create one.